karthikeyanthanigai/Contactless_Covid_Tester_Web_App/README.md

 python app.py
 ```

-if you got any error in install the packages then refer [Stackoverflow](https://www.stackoverflow.com).
+If you got any error in installing the packages then feel free to refer [Stackoverflow](https://www.stackoverflow.com).